ebellocchia/telegram_payment_bot/README.md

 Since for allowing the bot to access the Google Sheet a browser window will open, in case of a dedicated server (no GUI) it's easier to generate the *json* file on a PC and then just copy it to the server.

-Alternatively, you can create a service account, which is pre-authorized.
-In this case, you don't need to authorize it from the browser window but you only have to share the Google Sheet with the service account gmail.
+A better alternative is to create a service account, which is pre-authorized.
+In this case, you don't need to authorize it from a browser window; you only have to share the Google Sheet with the service account gmail.

-In both cases (Google Sheet or Excel file), the file shall contain the following columns starting from the second row (the first row is used as header):
+In both cases (Google Sheet or Excel file), the file must contain the following columns starting from the second row (the first row is used as header):
 - Email address used for paying (for convenience, since an email address is usually required in payment platforms)
 - Telegram user ID or username
 - Expiration date of the payment in the format specified by `payment_date_format`